mandriva19/fylo-landing-w-11ty/src/index.md

 newsletter:
     heading: "Get early access today"
     paragraph: "It only takes a minute to sign up and our free starter tier is extremely generous.
-    If you have any questions, our support team would be happy to he"
+    If you have any questions, our support team would be happy to help you"
     inputPlaceholder: "email@example.com"
     textBtn: "Get Started For Free"